-The Organization generally measures revenue based on the amount of consideration the Organization expects to be entitled for the transfer of good or services to a customer, then recognizes this revenue when or as the Organization satisfies its performance obligations.
+The Organization adopted Financial Accounting Standards Board's (FASB) accounting standards update (ASU) ASU 2014-09, Revenue from Contracts with Customers (Topic 606) effective January 1, 2019.
+ASU 2014-09 applies to exchange transactions with customers that are bound by contracts or similar arrangements and establishes a performance obligation approach to revenue recognition.
+The Organization generally measures revenue based on the amount of consideration the Organization expects to be entitled for the transfer of goods to a customer, then recognizes this revenue when the Organization satisfies its performance obligations.
 The Organization evaluates its revenue contracts with customers based on the five-step model under Topic 606: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to separate performance obligations; and (5) recognize revenue when (or as) each performance obligation is satisfied.
-For the years ended December 31, 2020 and 2019, the Organization did not have any revenue from contracts with customers under Topic 606.